DevSecOps

 picture

-DevSecOps automation is the ability to run security controls automatically at the points where delivery decisions are made, so a change produces a repeatable outcome, not a debate.
+DevSecOps automation is the ability to run security controls automatically at the points where delivery decisions are made, so each change produces a repeatable outcome instead of a manual debate.

 Three bottlenecks that force DevSecOps automation